Why use a foot to measure a boat?

 You will often be told: "My boat is 30 feet long".
 But why not say: "My boat is 9.14 m long"?
 Why is the foot used as a unit?

-We get this from our neighbours the English who use this very old measure.
-Indeed, the foot is the unit of length corresponding to the length of a human foot.
+The foot is often used as a unit of measurement in boating.
+It's easy to speak of a "33-foot boat", rather than a "10-m boat".
+This choice comes from our British friends, who use this ancient measurement for boats.
+The foot is the unit of length corresponding to the length of a human foot.
 That's about 30 cm.

 Since 1960, one foot has corresponded exactly to 30.48 cm.